enda-mullally/EMHasher/README.md

 ## Release history

 ### 08/May/2025
-v1.1.47 - First release.
-Enjoy! - Native (AOT) compiled app, targeting X64 and ARM64.
+v1.1.47 - First public release.
+Native (AOT) compiled app, targeting X64 and ARM64.

 ### 13/May/2025
 v1.1.48 - Performance release!
 Managed to squeeze out a 50% perf improvement in some cases.